You can decide what happens to your estate without fearing it will end up in the wrong hands.

-One Estate Planning tool we often use to bypass the probate process is the Revocable Living Trust.
+One estate planning tool we often use to bypass the probate process is the Revocable Living Trust.
 This Trust is much like a Last Will and Testament in that it lays out a client’s last wishes for handling affairs after death.
 Unlike a Will, however, this Trust does not pass through probate court.

 Where a client using a Will would nominate an executor, a client using a Revocable Living Trust would nominate a trustee to manage his or her affairs after death.
 In both a Will and a Trust, clients can direct who should receive what assets when the clients are gone.
 But where an executor must take a Will to probate court to carry out these wishes, a trustee of a Trust is not required to go through the probate court.

 We can include terms in a Revocable Living Trust to protect our clients’ heirs from themselves, from others, or from both.
-We often include language in our Trusts that allows our clients’ heirs to keep their inheritance separate from their personal assets, protecting those inherited assets creditors in a bankruptcy, a spouse in divorce proceedings, or an opponent in litigation.
-When needed, we can also include terms preventing our clients’ heirs from gaining direct access to their inheritance to protect them from themselves.
+We often include language in our Trusts that allows our clients’ heirs to keep their inheritance separate from their personal assets, protecting those inherited assets from creditors in a bankruptcy, from a spouse in divorce proceedings, or from an opponent in litigation.
+When needed, we can also include terms preventing our clients’ heirs from gaining direct access to their inheritance, to protect them from themselves.